 Grade:

-Please tick (\mathbf{v})
+Please tick $()$

 Final Year Project Report

 Masters

 PhD

-DECLARATION OF ORIGINAL WORK
+DECLARATION OF ORIG GINAL WORK

-This declaration is made on the 23rd day of May 2019.
+This declaration is made on the 23 rd day of May 2019.

 Student's Declaration:

-I, REMBERT MICHEAL (55005) of FACULTY OF ENGINEERING hereby declare that the work entitled DESIGN AND DEVELOPMENT OF SOLAR POWERED WIRELESS CHARGER USING INDUCTIVE COUPLING is my original work.
-I have not copied from any other students' work or from any other sources except where due reference or acknowledgement is made explicitly in the text, nor has any part been written for me by another person.
+I, REMBERT MICHEAL (55005) of FACULTY OF ENGINE DESIGN AND DEVELOPMENT OF SOLAR POWERED W COUPLING is my original work.
+I have not copied from any oth where due reference or acknowledgement is made explicitly in the another person.
+TRELESS CHARGER USING INDUCTIVE ner students' work or from any other sources except

-30 May 2019 Date Submitted

-Rembert Micheal (55005)
+30 May 2019 Date Submitted Rembert Micheal (55005)

 Supervisor's Declaration:

-I, DR. YONIS M. YONIS BUSWIG hereby certifies that the work entitled DESIGN AND DEVELOPMENT OF SOLAR POWERED WIRELESS CHARGER USING INDUCTIVE COUPLING was prepared by the above named student, and was submitted to the "FACULTY" as a partial/fullfulfilment for the conferment of BACHELOR OF ENGINEERING (HONS) ELECTRICAL AND ELECTRONICS ENGINEERING, and the aforementioned work, to the best of my knowledge, is the said student's work.
+I, DR. YONIS M. YONIS BUSWIG hereby certifies that the w SOLAR POWERED WIRELESS CHARGER USING INDICATED named student, and was submitted to the "FACULTY" as a particoff Engineering (HONS) ELECTRICAL AND ELECTRICAL WORK, to the best of my knowledge, is the said student's work.
+UCTIVE COUPLING was prepared by the above al/full-fulfilment for the conferment of BACHELOR

-Received for examination by:

-(Dr. Yonis M. Yonis Buswig)
+Received for examination by: (Dr. Yonis M. Yonis Buswig) Date:

-Date:

-I declare that Project/Thesis is classified as (Please tick ($\sqrt{}$)):

-CONFIDENTIAL

-(Contains confidential information under the Official Secret Act 1972) (Contains restricted information as specified by the organisation where research was done)

-OPEN ACCESS

-Validation of Project/Thesis

-I therefore duly affirmed with free consent and willingness declare that this said Project/Thesis shall be placed officially in the Centre for Academic Information Services with the abiding interest and rights as follows:

-- This Project/Thesis is the sole legal property of Universiti Malaysia Sarawak (UNIMAS). - The Centre for Academic Information Services has the lawful right to make copies for the purpose of academic and research only and not for other purpose. - The Centre for Academic Information Services has the lawful right to digitalise the content for the Local Content Database. - The Centre for Academic Information Services has the lawful right to make copies of the Project/Thesis for academic exchange between Higher Learning Institute. - No dispute or any claim shall arise from the student itself neither third party on this Project/Thesis once it becomes the sole property of UNIMAS. - This Project/Thesis or any material, data and information related to it shall not be distributed, published or disclosed to any party by the student except with UNIMAS permission.
+Ιc leclare that Project/Thesis is classified as (Please tick $()$ ): CONFIDENTIAL RESTRICTED (Contains confidential information under the Official Secret Act 1972) (Contains restricted information as specified by the organisation where research was done) OPEN ACCESS Validation of Project/Tl hesis d with free consent and willingness declare that this said Project/Thesis shall be placed or Academic Information Services with the abiding interest and rights as follows: • The Centre for Academic Information Services has the lawful right to make copies for the purpose of academic and research only and not for other purpose.
+The Centre for Academic Information Services has the lawful right to digitalise the content for the Local Conten Database.
+The Centre for Academic Information Services has the lawful right to make copies of the Project/Thesis for academic exchange between Higher Learning Institute.
+No dispute or any claim shall arise from the student itself neither third party on this Project/Thesis once it becomes the sole property of UNIMAS.
+St udent signature(Date) Supervisor signature:(Date) Cı - urrent Address: om the organisation with th s is CONFIDENTIAL or RESTRICTED , please attach together as annexure a letter ne period and reasons of confidentiality and restriction. [ I he instrument is duly prepared by The Centre for Academic Information Services]